vhildebrand/HeartwoodRivals/PRD.md

 E02

-Autonomous Agent System
+Agent Foundation: Memory & Planning

-The full generative agent architecture with memory streams, reflection, planning, and metacognition.
+The base agent architecture with memory streams, retrieval, and goal-oriented planning based on Generative Agents research.

 Critical

 E03

-Agent Memory & Reflection
+Agent Intellect: Reflection & Metacognition

-Systems for agent memory storage, retrieval, and reflection generation for emergent personality development.
+Systems for agents to generate high-level insights (reflection) and evaluate their own performance and strategies (metacognition).

 Critical

 E04

-Agent Scheduling & Coordination
+Agent Optimization & Affordability

-Dynamic scheduling system that manages agent routines, goals, and inter-agent coordination.
+Systems to reduce LLM costs, including caching routine behaviors (Lifestyle Policy) and compressing social context (Social Memory).

-Critical
+High

 E05

-Multiplayer & Social Infrastructure
+Agent Social Dynamics

-The framework that allows 8-16 players to interact in a shared persistent world with autonomous agents.
+Systems enabling autonomous agent-to-agent and player-agent interactions, relationships, and coordination.

 High

 E06

-Agent-Agent Interactions
+Multiplayer & Persistence

-Systems enabling natural conversations and relationships between autonomous agents.
+The framework that allows players to interact in a shared, persistent world that evolves even when they are offline.

 High